designedmind/2017/multiple-drafts-overview.md

 > Everybody agrees that this idea [the Cartesian Theatre] is totally wrong.

-Methodological consensus is important in science, providing a heuristic for distinguishing "extraordinary" from ordinary claims and ensuring that extraordinary claims are supported by extraordinary evidence.
+Methodological consensus is important in science, providing a heuristic for distinguishing "extraordinary" from ordinary claims, and ensuring that extraordinary claims are supported by extraordinary evidence.
-Unfortunately, a widely-held materialist assumption -- that the Cartesian Theatre is wrong not just in a literal sense but in every sense -- is a significant stumbling block on the the path towards a scientific understanding of consciousness.
-This is ultimately the problem with [_Consciousness Explained_](#dennett91a), forcing Dennett to miss the key trick required to complete his otherwise compelling functionalist picture and produce a full account of the "core features" of phenomenal consciousness, such as qualia and introspection.
+Unfortunately, a widely-held materialist assumption -- that the Cartesian Theatre is wrong not just in a literal sense but in every sense -- is hindering progress towards a scientific understanding of consciousness.
+This is ultimately the problem with [_Consciousness Explained_](#dennett91a), because it rules out the possibility of considering the Cartesian Theatre as a powerful functional abstraction.
+This reinterpretation of the Cartesian intuition is the key trick required to complete Dennett's otherwise compelling functionalist picture and produce a full account of the "core features" of phenomenal consciousness, such as qualia and introspection, but it is a move ruled out by Dennett on methodological grounds.

 I tend to see the materialist's blanket rejection of the Cartesian Theatre as an (understandable) overreaction to substance dualism.